 Shorter hikes you can do from Machu Picchu are to the Sun Gate around one hour round trip.
 From here is a great place to see the sunrise over Machu Picchu.
 Another great shorter hike is to the Inca Bridge.
 Here it is said that the Inca Armies entered Machu Picchu after returning from battles and patrols.

-It is a great idea to buy your Machu Picchu entrance tickets in advance or buy a tour package before you arrive into Peru.
+It is a great idea to buy your Machu Picchu entrance tickets in advance or buy a tour package before you arrive in Peru.
 You may pay a little more for a package but you will have all your tour organized for you.
 Climbing in and around Machu Picchu can be an experience that will live in your memory for a lifetime.